 - The VoIP hosted PBX software is modular and users can opt for features they need and pay accordingly.

-You do not pay anything upfront; you can use a variety of devices and access your IP PBX anytime and from anywhere.
-The only glitch here is that running costs are slightly higher for the subscription model.
-But still, these come out of earnings from increased business.
+As detailed above, traditional on-premises solutions are expensive and involve considerable upfront investment as well as maintenance.
+It may be suitable for large enterprise-grade businesses.
+For small to medium businesses, VoIP Hosted PBX Software will be the best option.
+With this system, you do not need to pay anything upfront.
+You can even use a variety of devices and access your IP PBX anytime and from anywhere.
+The only glitch here is that running costs may be slightly higher for the subscription model.

 Talk about hosted IP PBX software would be incomplete without mentioning multi-tenant hosted VoIP IP PBX.